ken-kipu/git-demo/README.md

 ## Website Contents

-Hear are the files the website.
+Here are the website files.

 1. index.html